 The last type of insulation we will discuss here is spray foam.
 Spray foam is perhaps the best-performing insulation there is, but it is also unsurprisingly the most expensive.
 As the name suggests, spray foam is a foam that is sprayed all over the attic space and afterward hardens into a solid insulation barrier.
 It is highly fire retardant, essentially impervious to moisture, a great sound barrier, and can even strengthen the building’s structure.
 The only downside of spray foam, besides its cost, is that once applied over pipes or wiring it makes those inaccessible for future repairs or renovations without extensive work to remove and then replace the insulation.

-If you have any questions about roofs or need a roof inspection, we would be happy to help you out.
+If you have any questions about roofs we would be happy to help you out.
 Florida’s Best Roofing, Inc. is a fully licensed (CCC 1325974) and insured, local roofing contractor with decades of experience.
 If you are interested in roof replacement or repair and you are in the Palm Coast, Flagler, or Volusia area, please give us a call at 386-263-7906 for a free estimate!